Tap Water (1 Cup)

 How to consume Tap Water without glucose spikes

-Practice stress-reducing techniques like deep breathing or meditation, as stress can impact glucose levels.
+Practice stress reduction techniques like meditation or deep breathing, as stress can influence glucose levels.

 Find Glucose response for your favourite foods